 IBiS Academic Director R. Edward Freeman developed and will teach in September 2013 one of Darden's first massive open online courses (MOOCs) through Coursera.
 "New Models of Business in Society" examines the critical role that business plays in society and discusses the new models of business that are changing the way that companies create value.
 Read about Freeman and his course on the IBiS blog.

-Created a new IBiS elective course for full-time MBA students, “Philosophy on Business: Business in Society,” for Spring 2013, led by R. Edward Freeman.
+IBiS helped to create a new elective course for full-time MBA students, “Philosophy and Business: Business in Society,” for Spring 2013, led by R. Edward Freeman.

 Field Work in Social Enterprise: Reducing Poverty in Charlottesville